datboi-1337/art_engine/README.md

 ![incompatibility5](media/forcedCombination_prompt_5.png)
 6) Select the layer your *child* trait is located in
 ![incompatibility6](media/forcedCombination_prompt_6.png)
-7) Select the child trait. **NOTE:** Forced combinations can only have one child trait, as these two traits will be linked and will not generate with ANY other traits.
+7) Select the child trait. **NOTE:** Forced combinations can only have one child trait, as these two traits will be linked and will not generate with ANY other traits from those layers.
 ![incompatibility7](media/forcedCombination_prompt_7.png)
 8) Engine will mark forced and prompt you to enter any other incompatibilities or forced combinations.
 ![incompatibility8](media/forcedCombination_prompt_8.png)